garsonbyte/MachineLearningProject/README.md

 - ***Confusion matrices (on python) -> finished.
 - ***Did we ever do linear regression with PCA?
 Nope.

+For SVM, any c value above 10^3 does not work.
 Paper:
 https://www.overleaf.com/1871767983rcmkbjwnhbnp
 - Have not finished logistic regression